bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 * NEW : Ability to add Google Captcha into standard forms was added.

 == Upgrade Notice ==

+= V1.04 =
+Problem with displaying Google Captcha in Contact Form Pro (by BestWebSoft) is fixed.
+The Brazilian Portuguese language file is added.

 = V1.03 =
 The Polish language file is added.
 The Ukrainian language file is added.
 Renew captcha automaticly if was entered wrong value (thanks to Yaroslav Rogoza, github.com/rogyar).
 We updated all functionality for wordpress 3.9.1.
 Problem with checking captcha for sites with https was fixed.